 At Ella’s House, we uphold our core values of providing holistic help to balance education, health, and family.

 We are centrally located in the heart of Nashville’s collegiate neighborhoods.
 We took great care in choosing a house located in a safe neighborhood and close to amenities.
 We do not publicly disclose our physical address in order to maintain the privacy and safety of our residents.

 If you are pregnant or parenting but are not in need of housing, Ella’s House welcomes you into a community of women who share your common experience.
-We hope to foster a space where women can create friendships with other student moms through monthly community dinners, a welcoming space to hang out, and various other activities.
+We hope to foster a space where women can create friendships with other student moms through monthly events, a welcoming space to hang out, and various other activities including parenting and wellness classes.
 Our goal is to offer resources and support for student-moms regardless of their needs so women can leave Ella’s House feeling hopeful, connected, and well-equipped.
 If you are interested in joining, please email us.

 Ella’s House exists to support pregnant collegiate women regardless of their ultimate choice.
 Sometimes deciding what to do about an unplanned pregnancy is easy–other times, it’s difficult and complicated.
 You are welcome to our support, community, and love no matter what decision you make.

 Yes!
 For more information, send us an email.

 Ella’s House welcomes any mom regardless of religious affiliation.
 We are not a faith based-organization.

 Yes, we are registered with the State of Tennessee as a 501-c3 non-profit organization.